-Kim is an activist, educator, and a leading voice in the global movement for belonging.
-She founded the Samuel Centre for Social Connectedness, which works with advocates and researchers to fight social isolation and build belonging around the world.
-She is Visiting Research Fellow at Green Templeton college, Visiting Scholar at the Oxford Poverty and Human Development Initiative (OPHI), and the Fulbright Canada Ambassador for diversity and social connectedness.
-Kim is the author of On Belonging: Finding Connection in an Age of Isolation, an exploration of the crisis of social isolation and our birthright of Belonging.
+Kim Samuel is an activist, educator, and leading voice in the global movement for belonging.
+She is the founder and chief belonging officer of the Samuel Centre for Social Connectedness (SCSC), a “think-and-do tank” that partners with leading advocacy groups and research organizations to combat social isolation and build belonging around the world.
+Samuel is a visiting research fellow at Green Templeton College, University of Oxford, and a visiting scholar at the Oxford Poverty and Human Development Initiative (OPHI).
+She also serves on the steering committee of the Together Coalition, the executive committee of Special Olympics International, and the disability rights advisory committee of Human Rights Watch.
+As well, she is a trustee of the Temenos Academy, and a fellow of Cumberland Lodge.
+Kim is the author of On Belonging: Finding Connection in an Age of Isolation, an exploration of the crisis of social isolation and our birthright of belonging, published in 2022.